swagup-com/django-challenge/Readme.md

 ### Solution:

-I didnt underestand very well what is the expected output (lack of example). so i make 2 `fizz-buzz` one give the output like a single string and the other like a list of ansewrs.
+I didn't understand very well what is the expected output (lack of example). so I make 2 `fizz-buzz` one give the output like a single string and the other like a list of answers.

-The important part is the *solve_fizz* function that given a number, return the `fizz-buz` output:
+The important part is the *solve_fizz* function that given a number, return the `fizz-buzz` output:

 ```python